The Top Countries for Biotech Firms and Research

 Ranking by Total Biotechnology R&D Expenditures

 The number of firms is one way to rank biotech by country, while expenditures in research and development are another.
-The United States outspends its nearest competitor, France, by eight to one, at almost $27 billion to a little over $3 billion in 2012.
-The other big spenders are Switzerland, Korea, Japan, Germany, and Denmark at all over one billion dollars.
+The United States outspends its nearest competitor, Japan, commanding almost 60% of the R&D market.
+The other big spenders are Switzerland, France, Germany, and Denmark—each hovering around 10% of the market.